-Without qualifying our conclusion, we draw attention to Note 2(d) in the financial report which describes the principal conditions that raise doubt about the consolidated entity's ability to continue as a going concern.
-These conditions indicate the existence of a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern and therefore, the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.
+We draw attention to Note 2(d) of the financial report, which describes the principal conditions that raise doubt about the Group's ability to continue as a going concern.
+These events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
+Our opinion is not modified in respect of this matter.